mdgerber/Setting-up-Azure-VMs-and-connecting-via-Remote-Desktop-Display/README.md

 </p>

 <h1>Creating and Connecting to Azure VMs</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the creation of Virtual Machines within Azure and how to connect to them via Remote Desktop Display.<br />

 <h2>Video Demonstration</h2>